TL;DR

 Did you know that 84% of B2B sales start with a referral, but only 10% of companies actually have a system in place to manage them?
-Think about that for a second—so much untapped potential, just sitting there, waiting to be unlocked.
+Think about that for a second.
+So much untapped potential, just sitting there, waiting to be unlocked.

 Referrals are powerful.
 They're built on trust, they close faster, and they cost you less than any other acquisition strategy.
 But here's the thing: most businesses don't have a plan for them.
 Referrals just "happen" when they could be happening a lot more with a little structure.
 Imagine the growth you could achieve if you turned your happiest customers into active advocates for your brand.